 SGMA requires development of a Groundwater Sustainability Plan (GSP) for the Shasta Valley groundwater basin.
 In May, 2016, the California Water Commission unanimously adopted Final GSP Emergency Regulations which describe, among other things, the required contents of any GSP, including administrative information, a description of the basin setting, sustainable management criteria, description of the monitoring network, and projects and management actions.

 The District has established a Shasta Valley Groundwater Basin Advisory Committee (“Advisory Committee” or “Committee”) to serve an advisory role and make recommendations to the District board on GSP development.
 The District, in its capacity as the GSA Board, is the final decision maker in the GSP process.
-In its capacity, the committee will provide local knowledge and insight, review draft and final documents, and, provide recommendations to the District during development and implementation of a Shasta Valley GSP.
+In its capacity, the committee will provide local knowledge and insight, review draft and final documents, and provide recommendations to the District during development and implementation of a Shasta Valley GSP.

 The goals of the Advisory Committee are to: